By Laia Cardona, on 21 November 2019

 The main goal of the conversion phase is to turn visitors into leads, by encouraging them to give you their data.
-There are three essential keys for making this happen: landing pages, forms, and calls to actions.
+There are three essential keys: landing pages, forms, and calls to action.

 The landing page is a page of your website specially designed to capture leads.
 Users provide their data in exchange for content.

 In order for a landing page to work, it is important that the value offer be appropriate for the audience.
 Copy and design are also key elements.

 Here are a few tricks to creating the perfect landing page: